-findings The study be can ordered from: service@tech-indicators. com.au.
+• The study findings can be ordered from: service@tech-indicators. com.au.

 UK'S CHIEF ARCHIVIST MOVES ON

 LONDON: Britain's Chief Archivist and Keeper of Public Records since 2005, Natalie Ceeney, has moved on to high finance as Chief Executive and Chief Ombudsman at the UK Government's Financial Ombudsman Service (FOS).